International Students and Scholars (ISS)

 To maintain legal status, an international student must:

-- Be a full-time student: 12 units are considered full time at the undergraduate level, and 18 or more units of study in the American Language and Culture Institute (ALCI) are required for full-time status.
+- Be a full-time student: 12 units are considered full time at the undergraduate level, and 18 or more hours of study in the American Language and Culture Institute (ALCI) are required for full-time status.
 The majority of master’s-level students are considered full-time with 9 units a term (or two 8-week sessions); doctoral students with 6 units per term.
 For exceptions to this policy, students must consult with ISS.
 The exceptions are also noted in the catalog.

 - Work only on campus: U.S. regulations allow F-1/J-1 students to work on campus for 20 hours a week during the academic year or full time (20+ hours a week) during vacation periods.
 J-1 students must receive written verification and permission from ISS prior to working on campus.
 Any off-campus employment other than Curricular Practical Training (CPT) must be officially authorized by the U.S. government for F-1 students.
 J-1 students may work off campus with authorization from ISS.
 To obtain information about working off campus, students must consult with ISS.